 Day 12: The Scottish Borders to London

 Had the first supercharge in 9 days at Tebay Southbound.
-Was hoping to have another leisurely uninterrupted lunch, but had forgotten how fast superchargers are.
+Was hoping to have another leisurely uninterrupted lunch, but had forgotten how fast superchargers are, so lunch was interrupted.

 Then the long, slow slog back to London.
-Largely uneventful journey, apart from a stretch with all but one lane closed due to a car on fire, and another section with all lanes on both sides closed due to a “pedestrian on the road” - very different problems to sheep on the road.
+Largely uneventful journey, apart from a stretch with all but one lane closed due to a car on fire, and another section with all lanes on both sides closed due to a “pedestrian on the road” (she looked deeply unhappy) - very different problems to sheep on the road.